Freelunch-AI/docs/design_notes.md

                                                     1. Loe precision training
                                                     2. Mixed precision training
                                                 2. Sparsity-aware training (introduce sparsity gradually over training)
+                                    3. Training Artifacts (users can plug in or use defaults)
+                                        1. Loss Function
+                                        2. Optimizer
                                 3. Practical Tips
                                     1. If classification: supposing classes in {A,B,C} add another class D == not in {A,B,C} (then your model can handle unexpected input)
                             4. Training Steps Definition